-Would you drive from Los Angeles to Manhattan to the Florida Keys to St. Louis and back in a Sienna?
-With five kids?
-That's the same feeling I got when I decided that I wanted to become fluent in Spanish.
-It seemed like too much, an impossible task that was way too overwhelming.
+That's impossible!
+A drive with five kids in a Sienna minivan from Los Angeles to Manhattan to the Florida Keys to St. Louis and back.
+The thought of taking a roadtrip like this is overwhelming to parents.
+How? they ask.
+That's the same feeling I got when I decided I wanted to become fluent in Spanish.
+Learning Spanish was too much, a seemingly impossible task that was overwhelming.

-Well, I did that roadtrip for three months and it was a fun-filled adventure.
+Well, I took that roadtrip and it turned out to be a fun-filled adventure.
 Along the way we ran into cemeteries, snow sledding forests, the highest mountain peaks, Indian reservations, burned bridges, dungeons and the best pools with slides.
+The experiences on the route were just important as arriving at each destination.

-It was all about finding the right routine.
+What made a seemingly impossible task, possible was finding the right daily routine.
 Short drives and plenty of time to explore made it the best trip ever.
-Your plan to become bilingual in Spanish can be the same.
-Let's see how.
+Plus doing the things we loved gave us a daily sense of satisfaction.
+Your study plan to become bilingual in Spanish can be the same.

 How to Learn Spanish Effectively